 Methics is positioned to support stakeholders responsible for making the EDIW a reality.
 As a global leader of open standard Mobile IDentity services, our products are delivering tech for strong authentication.
 Methics can integrate existing services and high level of assurance identity mechanisms to a new identity framework.
 We support digital identity over a wide variety of authentication mechanisms and security assertions.
 Methics will offer a bridge between traditional PKI and W3C decentralized identity projects to provide identity and signing services.
 Feel free to get in touch with us if you want to discuss the presented model of MUSAP or have some other queries related to Digital Identity.

-Written and Edited by: Ammar Bukhari & Jarmo Miettinen
+Publish Date: 4th September 2024 Written and Edited by: Ammar Bukhari & Jarmo Miettinen